Learn the basics about the integration of AskCody with your organization's Microsoft Exchange environment

 Enable TLS 1.2 with Exchange

-To make the integration with Microsoft Exchange secure and reliable, TLS 1.2 is a requirement for AskCody to connect and integrate with Microsoft Exchange.
+To make the integration with Microsoft Exchange secure and reliable, TLS 1.2 is a requirement for AskCody to integrate with Microsoft Exchange.
 This means, TLS 1.2 is enabled and activated on your Exchange setting up Microsoft Exchange Server with AskCody (support for TLS 1.0 and 1.1 is deprecated).

 In some cases, the recommended TLS version (1.2) is not enabled even though it is supported in the Exchange versions supported by AskCody.
 Please make sure that TLS 1.2 is enabled for both client and server requests.